towolf/kubectl-nsenter/README.md

 ## Installation

-Download, make exectuable and move to PATH.
+Download, make executable, and move to PATH.

 ## Usage